seanorama/masterclass/security-advanced/README.md

 ### To connect from Linux/MacOSX laptop

-- SSH into Ambari node of your cluster
+- SSH into Ambari node of your cluster using below steps:
   - Right click [this pem key](https://github.com/seanorama/masterclass/blob/master/security-advanced/training-keypair.pem)  > Save link as > save to Downloads folder
   - Copy pem key to ~/.ssh dir and correct permissions
   ```